smikitky/node-multi-integer-range/README.md

 ## API Reference

-All functions are "pure", and exported as named exports.
+All functions are "pure", and are exported as named exports.
 They do not change the input data nor do they have any side effects.
 All `MultiIntegerRange`s returned by these functions are normalized. `MIR` is just a short alias for `MultiIntegerRange` (also available in d.ts).

 - `parse(data: string, options?: Options): MIR` Parses the given string.
 See below for the options.
 - `normalize(data?: number | (number | Range)[]): MIR` Normalizes the given number or the array of numbers/Ranges.